safuapy/syzykyfrontend/docs/CONTRIBUTING.md

 # Contribution guide

-Thanks for showing interest to contribute to Blockscout.
+Thanks for showing interest to contribute to SyzykyScan.
 The following steps will get you up and running.

 &nbsp;